alansobchacki/odin-css-homepage/README.md

 What I Learned
 -----

 Transforms, transitions, keyframes, responsive images, media queries, gradients!
 Lots of stuff to soak in for this project.
-I learned that there's a bit of a debate whether to design for mobiles first or second, and decided to agree with the mobile-first crowd.
-I still struggle a bit now and then to get the placement of stuff correctly with flexbox/grid, but I'm steadly improving.
+I learned that there's a bit of a debate about whether to design for mobiles first or second, and decided to agree with the mobile-first crowd.

+I still struggle a bit now and then to get the placement of stuff correctly with flexbox/grid, but I'm steadily improving.

 Also, no frameworks were used in this project.